bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MenardPressuremeterModulus_3QXrblA1LFxhymk$1IR2rv/Documentation.md

-First loading modulus, resulting from interpretation of Menard's pressuremeter test
+First loading modulus, resulting from interpretation of Menard's pressuremeter test.